hzeller/rpi-rgb-led-matrix/examples-api-use/README.md

 ```

 Now your mapper can be used alongside (and combined with) the standard
-mappers already there (e.g. "U-mapper" or "Rotate").
+mappers already there (e.g. "Snake" or "Rotate").
 Your mapper can have
 parameters: In the command-line flag, parameters provided after `:` are passed
 as-is to your `SetParameters()` implementation
 (e.g. using `--led-pixel-mapper="Rotate:90"`, the `Rotate` mapper